Dekeyser&Friends Foundation

 The Dekeyser&Friends Foundation is a foundation founded by Robert "Bobby" Dekeyser in 2009 in Geneva, Switzerland, that finances and supports projects related to social change around the world.

 The Dekeyser&Friends Foundation supports existing social projects and new non-profit ideas with money, in-kind help, and knowledge.
 The foundation's main focus is the Compostela Village Project in the Philippines.
-This project on the island of Cebu helps people, who until recently were living on a dumpsite, build sustainable lives.
+This project in Compostela, Cebu helps people, who until recently were living on a dumpsite, build sustainable lives.

 Mission

 The stated mission of the Dekeyser & Friends Foundation is to encourage and inspire people around the world.

 History

 In 2009 the Dekeyser & Friends Foundation was registered in Geneva, Switzerland and officially launched at the Swiss Economic Forum.
 The foundation developed and set up the D&F Academy in 2009, which later emerged as an independent organization, The DO School in 2013.

 The foundation's inaugural project was also launched in 2009.
 It was called the 'Museum Challenge' and was run together with former Olympic ski racer Markus Wasmeier in Schliersee, Germany, in which an old Bavarian farmhouse was restored.
 A dance project followed, in collaboration with the general art director at Fire of Anatolia and choreographer Mustafa Erdogan in Turkey.
 Other individuals, such as primatologist Dr. Jane Goodall, former soccer player Jens Lehmann, and conductor Christoph Poppen, have also led projects for Dekeyser&Friends.